Add the Element to Post/Page

 The “Pricing Table Element” will give you a quick and easy way of adding a pricing table to your website.
-Here is how you can use it:

 A pop-up window will open, containing multiple templates you can choose from: